 Software may be protected by both patent and copyright.
 Because copyright ownership is based on authorship, and because software is often developed by multiple programmers, copyright ownership of software developed in the course of research at UC Davis can be quite complex, including faculty, current and past graduate students, under graduates, and staff as well as visitors.
 For more information, see the UC Policy on Copyright Ownership.
 Depending on the nature of the software, it may be more appropriate to complete a Record of Invention than a Proposal to Distribute (both forms here).
 For more information, contact copyright(at)ucdavis(dot)edu.

 A Material Transfer Agreement is not the right way to transfer software, as it does not use the proper legal copyright or proprietary protection language and can permanently damage our ability to share it.

-The General Public License (GNU) potentially creates a conflict with the UC Patent Policy, and should not be used for university-owned software.
+The General Public License 3.0 (GNU GPL 3.0) and Apache 2.0 potentially create a conflict with the UC Patent Policy, and should not be used for Regents/university-owned software at Davis.

 Definitions of capitalized terms and FAQs are on the University of California copyright website